seyonnn/baf-agent/README.md

 ## Vision

-BAF-Agent aims to be a **vendor-neutral, open behavioral firewall** for AI agents.
+BAF-Agent aims to be a **vendor-neutral, open behavioural firewall** for AI agents.

 As agents become a core part of everyday software (agents-as-a-service), users and developers need a way to: